gen-iality/apigen/resources/docs/source/index.md

 ## Uploads files send though HTTP multipart/form-data

+Uploads provided file though HTTPFile  multipart/form-data; and returns full file URL.

+In the request the file data came in field called file.

+But in case this field name should be changed, It could be done though

+field_name parameter

-Uploads provided file though HTTPFile  multipart/form-data; and returns full file URL. default field_name(key) for the file is file but it could be changed using additional parameter field_name to reference file using another field_name HTTPFile could be just one file on multiple files, for one file this function returns  a string with the url for multiple files It returns an array of URLS.
+HTTPFile could be just one file on multiple files,

+ for one file this function returns  a string with the url for multiple files It returns an array of URLS.
-Request example
-POST /eviusapilaravel/public/api/files/upload/image HTTP/1.1
-Host: localhost
-Cache-Control: no-cache
-Postman-Token: 2f16a68e-f8fd-4b1b-a0d6-635c5ba7e981
-Content-Type: multipart/form-data; boundary=----WebKitFormBoundary7MA4YWxkTrZu0gW

 > Example request: